engineers-tools/xDGA/README.md

   <img src="Images/SERIALIZEDGA.PNG" alt="SERIALIZEDGA()" width="70%" />
 </p>

-This is a helper function that prepares the date that can then be fed into any of the funcitons that require DGA data.
+This is a helper function that prepares DGA data in a way that can be fed into any of the funcitons that require it.

 For example, the IEC_60599() function takes in the Current and the Previous DGA as well as a boolean value indicating whether the transformer has an On-Load Tap Changer (OLTC) and the volume of oil in the tank in litres.